Syracuse, New York: History

 The manufacturing industry in Syracuse began to falter in the 1970s, as the industry restructured nationwide.
 Many small businesses failed during this time, which contributed to the already increasing unemployment rate.
 Rockwell International moved its factory outside New York state.
 General Electric moved its television manufacturing operations to Suffolk, Virginia, and later offshore to Asia.
 The Carrier Corporation moved its headquarters out of Syracuse, relocated its manufacturing operations out of state, and outsourced some of its production to Asian facilities.
-Although the city population has declined since 1950, the Syracuse metropolitan area population has remained fairly stable, growing by 2.5 percent since 1970.
+Although the city population has declined since 1950, the Syracuse metropolitan area population has remained fairly stable, growing by 2.5% since 1970.
 While this growth rate is greater than much of Upstate New York, it is far below the national average during that period.

-Geography and climate
+The Syracuse Community Grid project is a 2023 highway teardown project taking place in Downtown Syracuse, with the goal of improving the city.